CarloCapuz/JobApplicationTracker/README.md

 ### Managing Applications
 - **View All**: See all applications in a card-based layout
+- **View Status History**: Each application card shows a complete audit trail of status changes with timestamps.
+See when an application moved from Applied → Interview 1 → Interview 2, etc.
-- **Filter by Status**: Click any summary header card (Total, Waiting for hearback, Denied, Interview, etc.) to filter by that status.
+- **Filter by Status**: Click any summary header card (Total, Applied, Denied, Interview x, Offer) to filter by that status.
 Click "Total Applications" to clear the filter and show all.
 - **Search**: Type in the search bar for live filtering.
 Searches across:
   - Company name
   - Job role